-- Manage internally
+- manage internally

-- Early Help intervention
+- early Help intervention

-- Refer to MARU
+- refer to MARU

-- Report to the police
+- report to the police

-- Recording Allegations of peer on peer abuse, sexual abuse and harassment will always be recorded electronically using the CPOMs systems.
+- recording Allegations of child on child abuse, sexual abuse and harassment will always be recorded electronically using the CPOMs systems

-- Incidents will be recorded and appropriate action undertaken.
+- incidents will be recorded and appropriate action undertaken

-- The number of incidents under each category will be reported to the LGB on a termly basis.
+- the number of incidents under each category will be reported to the LGB on a termly basis.
 Trends in data are analysed across the Trust and reported to the lead Trustee for safeguarding.
 Analysis will inform future staff CPD and support.